joyceautc/content-aggregator/README.md

-# Content Aggregator with Python and Django
+# Crypto and tech news content aggregator with Python and Django
-view the latest news/ content in one place